dexplo/dexplo/README.md

 * No Series

 ### Data Types
-* Only primitive types - int, float, boolean, numpy.unicode
+* Only primitive types - int, float, boolean, str (unicode)
 * No object data types

-### Row and Column Labels
+### Column Labels
-* No index, meaning no row labels
 * No hierarchical index
 * Column names must be strings
 * Column names must be unique
 * Columns stored in a numpy array

+### Row Labels
+* No row labels for now
+* Only a number display on the output
+* Might add row labels in future

 ### Subset Selection
 * Only one way to select data - `[ ]`
 * Subset selection will be explicit and necessitate both rows and columns
-* Rows will be selected only by integer location
+* Rows will be selected only by integer location (for now)
 * Columns will be selected by either label or integer location.
 Since columns must be strings, this will not be amibguous
 * Column names cannot be duplicated
+* Slice notation is also OK

 ### All selections and operations copy
 * All selections and operations provide new copies of the data